 3. Enrolling in First Aid CPR, or EMT Classes

 If you are unable to volunteer in the hospital and aren’t lucky enough to know someone in the medical field than fear not!
-Another great option is finding a class to take that relates to medicine.
+Another great option is finding a class to take that relates to medicine, you can take a cpr training at SOS First aid brampton.
 These classes will show college admissions counselors that you are serious about furthering your education, and it can give you a leg up if your test scores fall short.
 Taking an EMT class can also lead to hours of volunteer work once you graduate class, which will not only help you become acclimated to the medical environment but is a good way to help your community.

 The most important thing to remember is that you never know what you like until you try it, so you have got to start early.